7. Gaussian Processes#

 (7.16)#\[p(x_a) = \int p(x_a, x_b) dx_b.\]

 We can follow similar steps as above for separating terms that involve \(x_a\) and \(x_b\).
-After integrating out the Guassian with a quadratic term depending on \(x_b\) we are left with a lengthy term involving \(x_a\) only.
+After integrating out the Gaussian with a quadratic term depending on \(x_b\) we are left with a lengthy term involving \(x_a\) only.
 By comparison with a Gaussian PDF and re-using the block relation between \(\Lambda\) and \(\Sigma\) as above we obtain for the marginal

 (7.17)#\[p(x_a) = \mathcal{N}(x_a; \mu_a, \Sigma_{a a}).\]